I visited Kyoto’s amazing Jidai Matsuri 時代祭 (Festival of the Ages, though it’s more like Procession of Ages) back in 2011.

-When AirAsia was having a promotion for Japan in February last year, I chose to travel in mid-October, thinking I might catch the red leaves season.
+When AirAsia was having a promotion for Japan in February in 2011, I chose to travel in mid-October, thinking I might catch the red leaves season.

 Unfortunately, I was too early for the red leaves.